The Short Story

 - Define your role in any group project.

 - Email email@example.com with any questions.

 The Full Story

-We’re excited that you’re considering a graduate degree in Interactive Media & Game Development at WPI!
+We’re excited that you’re considering a graduate degree in Interactive Media & Game Development program (IMGD) at WPI!
 We thoughtfully consider every application we receive in a variety of ways, to help ensure that we accept as many qualified candidates as possible.

 Who is a “qualified candidate” for IMGD?
 How will we assess this?
 Certainly your GPA, statement of purpose, and letters of recommendation will help us make a decision.
 However, IMGD graduate students are also talented developers, designers, and artists, and the admissions committee, when appropriate, would like to use your past work to help guide our admissions process.

-Selecting one (or possibly two) works that you are excited about is your best option.
+For MS students, selecting one (or possibly two) works that you are excited about is your best option.
 If you’re having trouble selecting which work to submit, we strongly encourage you to submit work that is related to your statement of purpose.
 Describe your vision of what you want to accomplish at IMGD in your statement, and then show us the work that you’ve done to prepare for your time here.

 If you do elect to submit work, please do not send us a large portfolio to review.
 Each member of the admissions committee will typically have less than five minutes to review the technical / creative work accompanying an application.
 That said, if you already have an existing portfolio, there is ideally no need to create another one just for this application.
 Just provide links to specific pages / sections of your portfolio that you would like us to review.